 - ¼ cup unsweetened, unfiltered apple juice

-- 6 TBS RAW honey
+- 6 TBS RAW honey (like this)

 - 1 and ½ TBS fresh lemon juice

-- 10 whole cardamon pods
+- 10 whole cardamom pods (I use THESE)

 - 1 tsp vanilla extract

-- 2 TBS chia seeds
+- 2 TBS chia seeds (like these)

 - If cardamom is not your thing, feel free to experiment.
 Try adding a whole vanilla bean sliced in half instead of the cardamom pouch.
 Be sure to remove pod before storing in jars.
 OR you can substitute use 1-2 TBS fresh grated ginger.
 Just grate and add to jam while cooking.
 I love gingery fig jam.
 Really good with savory meats.